 Lakes in Los Angeles are not the norm so if you’re looking for a playground that feels more like a weekend getaway than just another city park, Anthony C. Beilenson Park delivers in spades.
 With a universally accessible play structure that’s almost as big as the park itself, little ones and toddlers have more than enough elbow room to swing, shimmy through tunnels and romp around on the jungle gym.

 It's lakeside bike path is one of our favorites with kids!
 Your little two-wheelers can pedal past gaggles of honking geese and quacking ducks.
 Once your brood has had their fill of land-based activities, hop in a swan paddle boat (for a small rental fee) and tour the lake the way the ducks do!

-Know Before You Go: Afternoons tend to get busy, so if you plan on renting a bike or paddle boat, we recommend arriving earlier in the day.
+Insider Tip: Afternoons tend to get busy, so if you plan on renting a bike or paddle boat, we recommend arriving earlier in the day.

 6300 Balboa Blvd.